 Table of Contents

 Under this program, personal care assistance is consumer-directed.
 This means an individual can hire the person of their choosing, including family members with the exception of spouses and legal guardians, to provide personal care, given they are qualified to do so.
 Financial Management Services provide assistance in carrying out the financial aspects of having an employee, such as processing timesheets and payments, and withholding taxes.
-Employees are paid the Medicaid approved rate for home care, which in 2017, is estimated at between $12 - $14 a hour.
+Employees are paid the Medicaid approved rate for home care, which in 2018, is estimated to be approximately $14 an hour.

-ILW is administered by the Missouri Department of Health and Senior Services, Division of Senior and Disability Services via MO HealthNet Division.
+ILW is administered by the Missouri Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) via MO HealthNet Division.

 In order to be eligible for the Independent Living Waiver, applicants must be Missouri residents who are between the ages of 18 and 64 and be physically disabled.
 If the individual also has a cognitive impairment, it must have manifested when the individual was 22 years old or older.
-In other words, the waiver is not intended for those persons with developmental disabilities.
-Individuals must require a nursing home level of care, yet still be able to self-direct their own personal care.
+In other words, this waiver is not intended for those persons with developmental disabilities.
+In addition, individuals must require a nursing home level of care, yet still be able to self-direct their own personal care.

 Applicants must be Medicaid eligible and actively enrolled in the Missouri state plan.
 This means there are income requirements that must be met.
-As of 2017, a single individual is allowed up to 85% of the Federal Poverty Level, which mean an applicant cannot have a monthly income more than $856.
-For married couples, the monthly income cannot exceed $1,150.
+As of 2018, a single individual is allowed income up to 85% of the Federal Poverty Level, which mean an applicant cannot have a monthly income more than $860.20.
+For married couples, with both spouses as applicants, the monthly income cannot exceed $1,166.20.
 However, Missouri does allow applicants that have an income greater than the allowable amount to “spend-down” in order to become eligible.
 For example, if an individual has $300 each month in recurring medical / care expenses, they are permitted to deduct that amount from their income, so their countable income is $300 less than their actual income.

-There are also asset limitations, which are set at $1,000 for single applicants and $2,000 for married applicants, as of 2017.
-Some assets are considered exempt, such as an individual’s primary home, given the applicant lives in it and it is valued under $560,000.
+There are also asset limitations, which are set at $2,000 for single applicants and $4,000 for married applicants, as of 2018.
+Some assets are considered exempt (non-countable), such as an individual’s primary home, given the applicant lives in it and it is valued under $572,000.
 A single vehicle and personal items, such as home furnishings, are also exempt.
-Married applicants whose spouses are not applying can set aside more financial resources for their spouse that exceed these limits.
+Married applicants whose spouses are not also applying for services can set aside more financial resources for their non-applicant spouses.
+As of 2018, non-applicant spouses can keep up to $123,600 in joint assets.
+Please make note, if applicants still have assets greater than the limits, one cannot simply give assets away or sell them for less than they are worth in order to meet Medicaid’s asset requirement.
+Doing so may violate Medicaid’s 5-year Look-Back Period and may result in a period of ineligibility.

-Persons exceeding these limits who still cannot afford their cost of care, should consult with a Medicaid planner.
+Persons exceeding the income and / or asset limits and still cannot afford their cost of care, should consult with a Medicaid planner.

 There is no hard cap on the amount of assistance persons can receive under this waiver.
 However, the total amount of assistance must be “cost neutral” when compared to the cost of maintaining the individual in a nursing home.
 Therefore, effectively, persons cannot receive more than approximately $4,000 per month in assistance.